Spatial partitioning for collision detection

 cargo run --release

-Efficient collision detection comes down to minimizing redundant checks.
-Spatial partitioning structures shift complexity from runtime computation to structured queries, giving you near-logarithmic lookup times and consistent performance in the right domains.
+Efficient collision detection is mostly about removing redundant checks.
+Spatial partitioning shifts complexity from runtime brute force to structured queries, which gives near logarithmic lookups in the right scenarios.
 Thanks for reading.

 Credits